thekevincurry/Helpful-Mac-Scripts/README.md

+#Helpful Shell Scripts

+This is a collection of shell scripts I have created for accomplishing simple, but time consuming tasks.

 ## ZIP File Creator Script (zip_script.sh)

 This script is designed to help you create multiple ZIP files from a given folder, each limited to a specific size.
 It's particularly useful for managing large folders that need to be compressed into smaller, more manageable archived files.